Bottle Labelling Station

 - Water and oil both degrade the label’s sticky material.
 Therefore, it is important to take precautions to guarantee that the surface where the label will adhere is dry and free of dust, oil, and moisture.

-- The official requirements in the product industries where the labeling will be made should be thoroughly examined before any operations are put into place.
+- The official requirements in the product industries where the labelling will be made should be thoroughly examined before any operations are put into place.

-- Physical and operational faults should be identified during production utilizing a vision inspection system included in the bottle labeling machine.
+- Physical and operational faults should be identified during production utilizing a vision inspection system included in the bottle labelling machine.

-- If the product is to be labeled as transparent packaging, the label should not be put throughout the entire bottle so that the consumer can see the amount of product.
+- If the product is to be labelled as transparent packaging, the label should not be put throughout the entire bottle so that the consumer can see the amount of product.

-Visual verification systems are a crucial component of serialization and coding.
+Visual Inspection systems are a crucial component of serialization and coding.
 High-speed industrial cameras should be used to evaluate the label’s accuracy and its proper adhesion to the product.
-Labeled products that fail to pass the control should be placed in the reject box.
+Labelled products that fail to pass the control should be sent to the reject box.
 The applicable ISO standards for 1D/2D codes should be followed during these processes.

-All industries’ labeling requirements can be fully satisfied by the VISIOTT Bottle Labeling Station.
-Our design, which can be easily adjusted and customized for bottles of all sizes, provides convenient labeling and data matrix options for bottles of all sizes.
+All industries’ labelling requirements can be fully satisfied by the VISIOTT TPS Bottle Labelling Station.
+Our design, which can be easily adjusted and customized for bottles of all sizes, provides convenient labelling and data matrix options for bottles of all sizes.

-Due to its upgraded design, the VISIOTT BLS-100 can now identify products that are being transported on a conveyor belt while being turned upside down.
-The detected upturned bottles are next gathered in a hopper before being placed on the assembly line.
+Due to its upgraded design, the VISIOTT TPS BLS-100 can now identify products that are being transported on a conveyor belt while being turned upside down.
+The detected upturned bottles are next gathered in a funnel before being placed on the assembly line.

-Because of its sophisticated vision inspection technology, the VISIOTT Bottle Labeling Station stands out for its ability to identify defective labels before applying them to the bottle.
-The incorrect label is wrapped in a separate roll and applied to the bottle is stopped when any error in the readable printing, pharmacode, or data matrix placed on the label is detected by the OCR/OCV system.
-The unlabeled bottle is carefully pulled away from the line and placed in the reject box.
-The BLS-100’s advance technology has made it possible to save money by preventing the packages from going unused.
+Because of its sophisticated vision inspection technology, the VISIOTT TPS Bottle Labelling Station stands out for its ability to identify defective labels before applying them to the bottle.
+The incorrect label is wrapped in a separate roll and the line is stopped when any error in the readable printing, pharmacode, or data matrix placed on the label is detected by the OCR/OCV system.
+The unlabelled bottles are carefully pulled away from the line and placed in the reject box.
+The BLS-100’s advanced technology has made it possible to save money by preventing packages from going unused.